+The Recruitment unit sends instructions via email to the applicant for information of how to upload her/his application in the recruitment system.
 The Appointment Committee makes a decision on the application and the applicant's qualifications; if the requirements are fond to be met, the committee selects the experts.

 If the assessment is positive the Appointment Committee informs the department that the docent lecture may be held.
 If the lecture also is approved, the applicant is accepted as "oavlönad docent".

 The aim of the docent lecture is that the applicant shall demonstrate pedagogical ability and describe her/his research in a large perspective.
 The lecture should be given on a level that is suitable for an audience with a general background in science or technology.
 This lecture shall be officially announced at the department.
 Information about the lecture shall be sent to the Recruitment unit.
 Students may also be invited.

 The head of department shall attend the lecture.
 The department head will decide whether the lecture is approved.